November 15, 2023MetraSCAN 3D helps to create pipeline machinery improvements See the article

 3D Scanners Specially Designed for Inspection

-The MetraSCAN 3D is Creaform’s most complete 3D scanning solution for metrology-grade measurements and 3D geometrical surface inspections.
+The MetraSCAN 3D is Creaform’s most complete and best 3D scanning solution for metrology-grade measurements and 3D geometrical surface inspections.
 Insensitive to shop floor vibrations, part movement, and environmental instability, it significantly increases the efficiency of quality control processes.

 Certified ISO 17025, it is also perfect for measuring complex shapes and reflective materials both in the metrology lab and on the production floor.